F4eNn/cli-gh-activity/README.md

 ## Features:
 - Provide the GitHub username as an argument.
-- Fetch the recent activity of the specified GitHub user
+- Fetch the recent activity of the specified GitHub user.
-- Fetch the recent activity of the specified GitHub user
+- Display the fetched activity in the terminal.

  inspiration: <a href="https://roadmap.sh/projects/github-user-activity" target="_blank">roadmap.sh</a>